lgaggini/awesome-cli-tui-software/README.md

 - [xwmx/nb](https://github.com/xwmx/nb) - CLI plain-text note-taking, bookmarking, and archiving with encryption, filtering and search, Git-backed versioning and syncing, Pandoc-backed conversion, and more in a single portable script.
 - [skeeto/hastyhex](https://github.com/skeeto/hastyhex) - A blazing fast hex dumper
 - [mgdm/htmlq](https://github.com/mgdm/htmlq) - Like jq, but for HTML.
+- [kellyjonbrazil/jc](https://github.com/kellyjonbrazil/jc) - CLI tool and python library that converts the output of popular command-line tools and file-types to JSON or Dictionaries.
+This allows piping of output to tools like jq and simplifying automation scripts.
+- [noborus/trdsql](https://github.com/noborus/trdsql) - CLI tool that can execute SQL queries on CSV, LTSV, JSON and TBLN.
+Can output to various formats.
+- [wader/fq](https://github.com/wader/fq) - jq for binary formats

 ## <a name="debug"></a>debug